sigma-andex/purescript-httpurple/docs/Differences.md

     Nothing -> "defaulting to ascending"
 ```

+## Extensible requests and node middlewares

+In HTTPurple 🪁 requests are extensible records, so you can add data to the request.
+This is particularly useful when implementing middlewares that e.g. add user information to the incoming requets.

+Furthermore, HTTPurple 🪁 adds support for (application-level) node/express middlewares.

+See [`Middleware.md`](./Middleware.md) for more information.

 ## Startup options

 HTTPurple 🪁 greatly simplifies the startup options and functions.
 The `serve`, `serve'`, `serveSecure` and `serveSecure'` have been merged into a single function `serve` that accepts listen options as the first parameter and uses sane defaults if you don't provide any.